-While the results of this review have been encouraging, the CERF secretariat recognizes that a considerable amount of work lies ahead in maintaining and improving reports quality, which is a key priority.
-This analysis has provided useful observations and will also serve as a baseline for future analysis to monitor and compare quality on a year-to-year basis.
+While the results of this first review have been encouraging, the CERF secretariat recognizes that a considerable amount of work lies ahead in maintaining and improving reports quality, which is a key priority.
+This analysis has provided useful preliminary observations that will benefit from an update once all 2013 reports are received and evaluated.
+The data will also serve as a baseline for future analysis to monitor and compare quality on a year-to-year basis.